A Concise History of China

 Zichu understood that Lu Buwei was looking for a way to benefit them both, so next Lu asked how he would reward him if he used his savings to make him the heir of Qin.
 The prince said he would give him half the kingdom should they succeed, and it was a deal.
 Lu gave him half of his money and told him to get a decent wardrobe and some followers with it, and he went off to buy some elegant gifts with the rest.
 Then he took the gifts to Qin, and presented them to Queen Huayang's elder sister.
 While handing over the merchandise, he praised the hostage prince to the skies, telling her how much he loved the queen and how sorry he felt about her childless condition.
 She took the bait, and a heart-to-heart discussion among sisters followed.
 The elder sister suggested that since Huayang had no son, she should adopt the son of one of the royal concubines as her own, and that a loving son like Zichu would be the best bet; she also should do it soon, before old age took away her beauty.
 The queen asked Anguo to let her adopt Zichu; Anguo agreed and gave her a jade disk with the promise engraved upon it.

-Only three months after taking over, Anguo also died.
-Zichu was king at last, and he changed his name to Zhuangxiang.
+Only three days after taking over, Anguo/Xiaowen also died.
+Some historians think he was poisoned, but keep in mind that because Anguo's father ruled for more than fifty years, Anguo was also quite old by the time he got to be king, so death by natural causes is just as likely.
+Whatever the cause, Zichu was king at last, and he changed his name to Zhuangxiang.
 The new king rewarded Lu Buwei by giving him 100,000 households in western Henan as a personal fief, and named him assistant prime minister.
 Then Zhuangxiang died suddenly (246 B.C.).
 The situation was now as follows: Lu Buwei's thirteen-year-old son was the strongest king in China, and Lu was the prime minister, with the honored title of "second father."

-The queen accepted Lao Ai immediately, but Lao Ai was already well known.
+Zhao Ji accepted Lao Ai immediately, but Lao Ai was already known because of what he had below the belt; let's just say that if he lived today, he would probably be a porn star.
 How could they move him into the palace without attracting a lot of attention?
 Once again Lu Buwei found a clever solution.
 He had Lao Ai accused of a crime for which the punishment was castration, and the queen bribed the officer in charge of punishing criminals to report that the sentence had been carried out.
 Then they had all of Lao Ai's hair and eyebrows plucked out so he looked like a eunuch, and moved him into the queen's quarters as one of her guards.
 Soon the queen gave Lao Ai a palace of his own, 1,000 retainers, and the title of Marquis of Shanyang.
 They lived together happily until the queen got pregnant, whereupon she and the "eunuch" moved away from the capital to have their babies.

 Because the king was a minor, Lao Ai used his position to take over the Qin government.
 He got away with it at first, but then in 238 B.C. he let power go to his head.
 According to the Shuoyuan, a history book written in the first century B.C., "Lao Ai had sole power over the affairs of state and grew increasingly arrogant and extravagant.
 The high officials and honored ministers of government all drank and gambled with him.
 Once when he got drunk, he began to speak belligerently.
 In a provocative fashion, eyes glaring with anger, he bellowed, 'I am the stepfather of the king.
 How dare some wretch oppose me!'
 One of those with whom he had quarreled ran to report this to the king, who was outraged."